iggym/Swift-Conventions-Style-Guide/README.md

-# Swift Conventions and Style Guide.
+# Swift Conventions and Style Guide.(updated for Swift 2.0)

 The goals for this Swift Style Guide are to encourage readable and concise swift code.